 Summer is almost over and kids are back to school—this year seems to be flying by!
 While the days are still quite hot, slightly cooler nights are hinting that it will soon be fall.
 As always, though, there are still things to do in the garden.
 Below you can find some helpful gardening tips for September.

-Fall is a great time for planting—one of the best actually.
-The cooler temperatures ease a lot of the transplant shock, yet there is still some time for the plants’ roots to take hold before the winter sets in.
-So take advantage of those fall sales at the local Garden Centers if you’re looking to add some more trees or shrubs to your landscape.
+Fall is a great time for planting—one of the best times actually.
+This is because the cooler temperatures ease a lot of transplant shock.
+In addition, there is still some time for plant roots to take hold before the winter sets in.
+So take advantage of those early fall sales at the local Garden Centers if you’re looking to add some more trees or shrubs to your landscape.

-Speaking of planting, now is the time to plant your spring-flowering bulbs (think crocus, tulips, daffodils and hyacinths)!
+Speaking of planting, it will be time to start planting your spring-flowering bulbs a little later this month (think crocus, tulips, daffodils and hyacinths)!
 Wildflowers, too, can be seeded in the fall.
 And don’t forget to divide and re-plant any of your perennial flowers that are getting too big.

 In the vegetable garden, continue harvesting the summer’s bounty to keep the plants productive.
 Make sure your winter squashes (pumpkin, butternut squash, etc) have a hard shell before picking them to ensure a longer storage life.

-Lastly, when it comes to your lawn, the Fall is an essential time to fertilize.
-This will allow it to winter over nicely and take off in the Spring.
+Lastly, when it comes to your lawn, fall is an essential time to fertilize.
+This will allow it to overwinter nicely and start off strong in the spring.
 Re-seed bare areas so the new growth can get started before we start to see some major freezes.
 This will help prevent muddy areas in the winter too.

 I hope these gardening tips for September help you check some things off your to-do list.
 For additional Northern Nevada planting resources, be sure to check out some of our local nurseries.
 One of my favorites is Greenhouse Garden Center in Carson City.

 P.S.
 Did you miss August’s gardening tips?
 If so, you can click here to get caught up!